History

 1962.
 A department of international law was established at the Faculty of Law and Economics.
 The Department of International Law and Foreign Legislation, headed by Doctor of Juridical Sciences I. Lukashuk, was called upon to provide the educational process at the department.

 1972.
-Another specialty was opened at the faculty – “International Economic Relations”.
+Another speciality was opened at the faculty – “International Economic Relations”.
 Soon a corresponding graduating department of international economic relations was created (heads – professors V. Budkin, A. Filipenko).

 The new page in the history of the institute opened with the proclamation of Ukraine's independence.
-By the Decree of the President of Ukraine, the Institute was determined as the main educational and methodological center for training specialists for work in the field of international relations and foreign policy of our state since May 30, 1995 .
+By the Decree of the President of Ukraine, the Institute was determined as the main educational and methodological centre for training specialists for work in the field of international relations and foreign policy of our state since May 30, 1995.

 During 1992-1999 there were significant changes in the internal structure of the Institute.
-The Institute has started training specialists in the specialty “International Information”.
+The Institute has started training specialists in the speciality of “International Information”.
 The initiator of its creation and the head of the graduating department was Professor V. Hondiul.

 In 2008, due to the appointment of L. Huberskyi as a Rector of the Taras Shevchenko National University of Kyiv, The Institute was headed by Doctor of Political Sciences, Professor V. Kopiika.